 - • Ethical implications and moral dilemmas of the new technologies

 We have also selected different formats including news, articles, reports and research papers to gather several points of view, offering an actual educational overview that can be useful to all, “connoisseurs and dilettantes” in the education’s field of knowledge.
-Enjoy summer reading the latest informations about education and technology to enter the next course full of ideas!
+Enjoy summer reading the latest information about education and technology to enter the next course full of ideas!

 *Don’t forget to click on the title to access the links to the sources.